EIC-EA/EIC-community-D8/lib/themes/eic_community/README.md

 ### Assets: Stylesheets
-The custom stylesheets are defined within `./sass`, the included imports will enable the correct styling for the component library for screen & print viewports.
+The custom stylesheets are defined within the `./sass` directory, the included imports will enable the correct styling for the component library for screen & print viewports.

 ### Assets: Icons
 Icon Sprite already have been processed by the external component library: **@ecl/ec-preset-legacy-website**.
 The builder has been configured to copy the required images from the component library: